mbalchanowski/RecRankAgg/README.md

 ```

 ## Installation
 RecRankAgg need some packages to run.
-You can install them with pip:
+You can install them with `pip`:
 ```python
 pip install ranx
 pip install lenskit